animatlabs/workflow-forge/docs/core/operations.md

 ## Inline Compensation with restoreAction

-You can add inline compensation logic directly when defining operations with the builder or foundry API, without creating a separate operation class.
+Inline `restoreAction` / `restoreFunc` on builder or foundry APIs when you do not want a separate class.

 ### Builder API